WordPress/openverse/documentation/projects/proposals/trust_and_safety/content_report_moderation/20240122-implementation_plan_moderation_metrics.md

 All metrics collected by us will be aggregates and will not contain any information to identify a user or moderator at the individual level.
 Reports are anonymous so there is no possibility of PII in the reports.
-Decisions are associated with the maintainer that made them, so we will be careful to not make any reads on `maintainer_id` for our metrics.
+Decisions are associated with the moderator that made them, so we will be careful to not make any reads on `moderator_id` for our metrics.

-We cannot add metrics like moderator leaderboards such as the moderator with the most reports moderated or the fastest response times.
+Because of this concern for anonymity, we will not add metrics like moderator leaderboards such as the moderator with the most reports moderated or the fastest response times.